Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Re-add_Storage_Node_to_Ceph.md

    do
      systemctl enable $service
    done
+   echo "Completed adding $host to ceph cluster." echo "Checking haproxy and keepalived..."
    # check rgw and haproxy are functional
    res_file=$(mktemp)
    http_code=$(curl -k -s -o "${res_file}" -w "%{http_code}" "https://rgw-vip.nmn")
    if [[ ${http_code} != 200 ]]; then
-     echo "ERROR Rados GW and haproxy are not healthy.
+     echo "NOTICE Rados GW and haproxy are not healthy.
 Deploy RGW on rebuilt node." exit 1 fi
    # check keepalived is active
    if [[ $(systemctl is-active keepalived.service) != "active" ]]; then
-     echo "ERROR keepalived is not active on $host.
+     echo "NOTICE keepalived is not active on $host.
 Add node to Haproxy and Keepalived." exit 1 fi
    ```